-[0003] Described herein are several embodiments of a mobile electricity generator that uses sun-light, wind, and/or fuel as means to generate electricity.
+[0003] Described herein are several embodiments of a mobile electricity generator that uses sunlight and may further use wind and/or fuel as means to generate electricity.
 A method of using the mobile electricity generator to generate electricity to power a device that requires electricity is additionally described herein.